Responsible Conduct of Research

 This document summarizes the RCR training requirements that must be met by all FW department graduate students, regardless of whether they are supported on research assistantships or not.
 This applies to graduate students who began their programs in January 2017 or later.
-Guidelines for graduate students who began their programs earlier is described in a separate document also covering all other research staff in the department linked elsewhere on this page.
+RCR Annual Training forms can be found here.

-This document summarizes the RCR training requirements that must be met by all FW department personnel involved in research, with the exception of graduate students admitted January 2017 or later, who are covered under a separate set of requirements posted on this page.
+This document summarizes the RCR training requirements that must be met by all FW department personnel involved in research, with the exception of graduate students admitted January 2017 or later, who are covered under a separate set of requirements posted above.

-The following PDF's are part of a Responsible Conduct of Research (RCR) training presentation provided by Dr. Dan Hayes, Professor and Associate Chairperson.
+The following PDF's are part of a Responsible Conduct of Research (RCR) training presentation provided to incoming graduate students:

 - Responsible Conduct of Research, Scholarship and Creative Activities